EliotGrd/42minishell/README.md

 This version on branch main is the one we submitted for evalutation and we got 101% !
 Yoohoo... but the project is not perfect.. hum hum sigpipe in heredocs hum hum.

 ## 🖐️ How to use ?
-Git clone the repo, make and you're done !\
+Git clone the repo, `make` and you're done !
+You can also `make val` to test memory without leaks due to readline.
-Some usage examples are shown above, and feel free to try every command you want.. but these commands must have an executable that we can find on the $PATH (you can try `whereis cmd` to see if the command is valid for pipex).
+You can then execute ./minishell and test all commands you want.. what is supported is written above, and hopes you like cats!